FizaTM/harus_tidy/README.md

 ### Tidy Dataset
 1. Merge the training and the test sets to create one data set.

-   Solution:
+   Possible Solution:
-   * Probable solution: merged data frame <- rbind(data frame test, data frame train)
+   * Rows with rbind: merged data frame <- rbind(data frame test, data frame train)
    * Check also merge()
 2. Extract only the measurements on the mean and standard deviation for each measurement.
    Solution: